hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Atopic Dermatitis in Dogs
+Understanding Atopic Dermatitis in dogs

 Atopic Dermatitis is a common chronic skin condition characterized by redness, itching, and inflammation.
 It typically appears as dry, scaly patches on the skin and can be triggered by various factors such as allergens, environmental irritants, or foods.
 In dogs, atopic dermatitis manifests similarly to humans, with clinical signs including itching, scratching, licking, and skin irritation.
 It often affects areas such as the face, ears, paws, and groin.
 Dogs with atopic dermatitis may also develop secondary skin infections due to scratching and self-trauma.